Svitlana-Yudina/react-new-mail/README.md

 - The user sees a corresponding message if there are no Nova Poshta warehouses or parcel machines in the locality.

+### 2. Get the status of the parcel by the TTN number.
 - On this page, the user can get information about the parcel by entering the TTN number in the field or by selecting from the history field.